kasnerz/zeroshot-d2t-pipeline/README.md

 ### Ordering
 The ordering model is trained on deshuffling the sentences from the wikifluent-*full* corpus.
 The model is needed for the 2-stage and 3-stage versions of the pipeline.

-The implementation of the ordering model is based on the code from https://github.com/airKlizz/passage-ordering.
+The implementation of the ordering model is based on https://github.com/airKlizz/passage-ordering.
 ```
 ./train.py \
     --in_dir "data/wikifluent_full" \